 Statues of Communist ideologues once dotted every city behind the Iron Curtain, but in the world's rush to forget the Cold War, such monuments are hard to find these days.
 Not in Budapest—once East and West came together in the early 1990s,...

 If you happen to be meandering through Budapest, and have the urge to do a little sightseeing, St. Stephen's Basilica is definitely a sight to see.
 The structure is named in honor of Stephen, the first king of Hungary.
 Apparently, his right hand...

 Nothing's more romantic than strolling across a bridge with a beloved, but this bridge means more than just amor—Széchenyi Chain Bridge was the first structure across the Danube in Hungary, built in the mid-1800s and, as a suspension...

 Throughout Budapest are a whopping 123 therapeutic hot springs, but these, in the stately, slightly dusty Hotel Gellért (built in 1918) might be the most famous.
 The communal bath in the center of the hotel spa is for everyone, but the most...

 Some friends had been hiking in Austria in May and had to cut the trip short because of an unexpected blizzard.
 After all day hiking in the snow and not prepared for it, we came to a hut that was open to guests run by a woman named Helga.
 Helga...

 Tržiště 9, 118 00 Praha 1-Malá Strana, Czechia

-Prague’s deep-rooted, centuries-old relationship with music – surviving both occupation by the Germans then the Communists – is reflected Aria Hotel Prague, where all of the 51 rooms are named after famous composers or musicians,...
+Prague’s centuries-old connection to music survived occupation by both the Germans and the Communists, so it’s fitting that those deep roots strike a chord at Aria Hotel Prague, where all of the rooms are named after famous composers...